Key Highlights

 - Exhale through pursed lips for 4 counts

-- Diaphragmatic Breathing helps you relax, lowers your heart rate, and improves oxygen flow.some text
+- Diaphragmatic Breathing helps you relax, lowers your heart rate, and improves oxygen flow.

 - Place hand on the belly